icyJoseph/code-wars/README.md

-# Programming Challenges
+# Rust Coding Challenges

-Solutions to problems proposed by Steven Skiena
+This repository contains Code Wars Katas and problems from the Programming Challanges book by Steven Skiena and Miguel Revilla.

-Language of choice: Rust